Editorial ethical rules and good practices

 1. Responsibilities of editors-in-chief

-We also expect articles that were funded by grants or that were part of a special issue to be selected with the same rigor as other articles, in order to guarantee a principle of selection based on academic merit alone.
+We also expect works that were funded by grants or that were part of a special issue to be selected with the same rigor as other works, in order to guarantee a principle of selection based on academic merit alone.

 2. Responsibilities of peer reviewers

 The role of peer reviewers is to contribute to the decision-making process and to help improve the quality of the document submitted for review by examining the manuscript objectively.

 Peer reviewers must maintain the confidentiality of any information provided by the editor-in-chief or the author.
 Peer reviewers must therefore not retain any copies of the manuscript submitted for review.